leonardo-sv/Time-Series-Analysis/README.md

 # Time Series Analysis
-This repository contains a set of R scripts where the main target is analysis time series observations in Amazon Forest.
+This repository contains a set of Python and R scripts where the main target is analysis time series observations in Amazon Forest.